derdoktor667/ESP32_FC/README.md

 ## ✨ Key Features

+*   **Enhanced Web Application (`webapp/index.html`):**
+    *   **Modern UI/UX:** Implemented a modern, clean, and dark design for a significantly enhanced user experience.
+    *   **3D Quadcopter Model:** Features a dynamically generated 3D quadcopter model using Three.js primitives for live attitude visualization.
+    *   **IMU Calibration:** Includes a dedicated "Calibrate IMU" button to send a serial command and reset the 3D model's orientation.
+    *   **Web Serial API Integration:** Robust handling for serial connection/disconnection, automatic fetching and dynamic rendering of ESP32 settings, and the ability to send CLI commands.
+    *   **CDN Module Loading:** Three.js and its addons are loaded via CDN using `importmap` for efficient module resolution.
 *   **Enhanced Code Quality & Reliability**: Significant project-wide cleanup, including removal of unused code, redundant includes, and resolution of a DShot mode persistence bug, leading to a more robust and maintainable codebase.
 *   **Clean Modular Architecture**: The firmware is built on two primary components: a `FlightController` class that handles only real-time flight tasks, and a `CommunicationManager` class that manages all serial I/O, providing a clear separation of concerns.
 *   **Robust Tri-Mode Serial Interface**: The `CommunicationManager` provides three distinct operating modes for maximum flexibility: